Family Activities

 In Gallery Activity

-Offering different in gallery activities as part of admission.
-During extended hours on Thursdays, starting June 4th and on Saturdays during the Summer.
-Thursday activity begins at 5:15 pm, Saturday activities will be at 11 am, 1 pm, and 3 pm.
+Offering different in-gallery activities every Saturday as part of admission.
+In-gallery activities will be at 12:30 pm, 1:30 pm, and 3 pm.
 Below are the potential in-gallery activity, dependent upon which staff is working.

 - Children's Reading & Activity Time - Join Hailie, educator, for a children's story and associated activity.